United States

 Body

 The body is medium-sized, moderate in all proportions, and shows no extreme physical features.
-The head is slightly rounded with a moderate muzzle, medium ears, and — prominently — those extraordinary eyes.
+The head is slightly rounded with a moderate muzzle, medium ears, and — prominently — those distinctive blue eyes.
 There are no structural mutations or physical exaggerations in the Ojos Azules beyond the eye color gene.

 3. Personality: Gentle Rarity